Our history

 DigitalNZ was fully established and the first team members were assembled.
 Fiona Fieldsend as Programme Manager, Andy Neale as Technical Lead, and Lewis Brown as Policy Lead.
 Our numbers were few, but our aspirations were great.

-A gleam in the eye of cabinet
+A gleam in the eye of Cabinet

 November 2006